 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 This weakness could be exploited by an attacker in a number ways depending on the context.
 If a predictable number is used to generate IDs or keys that are used within protection mechanisms, then an attacker could gain unauthorized access to the system.
 If predictable filenames are used for storing sensitive information, then an attacker might gain access to the system and may be able to gain access to the information in the file.

-This code generates a unique random identifier for a user's
+This code generates a unique random identifier for a user's session.

 Example Language: PHP

 Because the seed for the PRNG is always the user's ID, the session ID will always be the same.
 An attacker could thus predict any user's session ID and potentially hijack the session.